 - Learning style — Considering personal learning style and comparing that to the learning style offered in the program, course, degree, etc., will significantly impact the way the student learns and the extent to which they can obtain a meaningful education.

-- Time available to commit to a program
+- Time — availability to commit to a program.

 - Familiarity with the topic — Many people already work in the tech field as graphic designers or developers.
 They have a deeper understanding of the dynamics of UX design as a profession.
 Others are completely new to the field and would most likely require a more comprehensive program than those already immersed in a UX design-adjacent professional field.